-Endometriosis is a common condition affecting around ten percent or one in ten of those assigned female at birth.
+Endometriosis is a common condition affecting around ten per cent or one in ten of those assigned female at birth.

-Endometriosis occurs when endometrium (the tissue that normally lines the uterus), is found in abnormal sites around the body.
-Usually this occurs in the pelvis and can affect the reproductive organs.
+Endometriosis is a condition where tissue, similar to the inner lining of the uterus is found in other sites around the body.
+Most often endometriosis is found in the pelvis and can affect the reproductive organs.
 Deposits of endometriosis can cause a number of symptoms such as pelvic pain and infertility.

 The exact cause of endometriosis is still unknown.
 The most popular theory is that during menstruation, the menstrual tissue passes backwards through the fallopian tubes and into the pelvis where it attaches and grows.Learn more